Jhnns84/chat-app/README.md

 # CHAT.APP

 # Project Description
 A chat app for mobile devices using React Native.
-The app will provide users with a chat interface and options to share images and their location.
+The app provides users with a chat interface and options to share images and their location.